-BAKING STEEL OR STONE METHOD: Fill a measuring cup with one cup of very hot water (from the tap is fine).
+- BAKING STEEL OR STONE METHOD: Fill a measuring cup with one cup of very hot water (from the tap is fine).
 Using a pizza peel (paddle), slide the loaf (or loaves) onto the baking steel (or stone), parchment and all.
 Immediately pour the cup of very hot tap water into the shallow pan.
 Quickly shut the oven door.

-- BAKING STEEL OR STONE METHOD: Bake for about 30 minutes for baguettes, or about 35-40 minutes for boules, or longer for larger boules (some larger boules can take up to an hour or more).
+- BAKING STEEL OR STONE METHOD: Bake for about 30 minutes for baguettes, or about 40 minutes for boules, OR longer for larger boules (some larger boules can take up to an HOUR or more).
 If the loaves are getting too browned, you can cover them loosely with foil.
 The loaves will look crusty and done on the outside, but will feel light when picked up.
 If they feel heavy, they're not done yet.
 Allow them to bake for another 5-10 minutes and then check again, picking up the loaf with two gloved hands.
 If they're still feeling heavy, allow them to bake for another 5 minutes and check again.

 - The recipe makes about 2-3 loaves of bread, depending on how large or small you make them.
 You don’t have to make them all in one day.
 You can leave the rest of the dough in the refrigerator for another day when you want freshly baked bread.